bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 2756 - I could whip through articles like you wouldn’t believe.
 Seriously — other Usenet aficionados would watch me and ask for tips.
 Then one day I came up with the most amazing optimization to the process.
 I decided to stop reading Usenet all together.
 I gained a couple of hours each day.
 The ultimate process improvement is to eliminate the process.
 Eliminate, don’t automate.

  - loc 2786 - Rule of thumb: set an alarm before doing something “just for a minute.”

- - loc 2886 - think TV is great.
-In the last 15 years, it has gone from being a total wasteland to a wasteland filled with pearls.

  - loc 2886 - I think TV is great.
 In the last 15 years, it has gone from being a total wasteland to a wasteland filled with pearls.